skaut/wordpress-version-checker/README.md

 ## Configuration

 By default, the app checks for readme in `readme.txt` and `plugin/readme.txt`.
-If the reademe of your plugin is not in one of these locations, you can configure the app to look somewhere by creating a file called `.wordpress-version-checker.json` in the root of your repo with the contents
+If the readme of your plugin is not in one of these locations, you can configure the app to look somewhere else by creating a file called `.wordpress-version-checker.json` in the root of your repo with the contents:

 ```json
 {